-As per circular No. ciR/cFD/POLicY/cELL/7/2014 dated 15th September 2014the compliance with the provisions of Clause 49 and Regulation 27 of SEBI (ListingObligation &Disclosure Requirements) Regulation 2015 is not mandatory for thecompany.
-Nevertheless the company has been complying the provision on Voluntary basis.
+As per circular No. CIR/CFD/POLICY/CELL/7/2014 dated 15th September 2014 thecompliance with the provisions of Regulation 27 of SEBI (Listing Obligation &Disclosure Requirements) 2015 is not mandatory for the Company.
+Nevertheless the Companyhas been complying the provisions on voluntary basis.

-The Company has taken adequate steps to ensure that all mandatory provisions ofCorporate Governance as prescribed under the SEBI (Listing Obligation & DisclosureRequirements) Regulation 2015 of the BSE Limited with which the company is listed arecomplied with.
+The Company has taken adequate steps to ensure that all mandatory provisions ofCorporate Governance as prescribed under the SEBI (Listing Obligation & DisclosureRequirements) 2015 are generally complied with.
 A separate report on Corporate Governanceis attached as a part of the Annual Report along with the Auditors' certification on itscompliance.

 VIGIL MECHANISM/ WHISTLE BLOWER POLICY:

-The Board of Directors of the company has established a robust vigil mechanism processand to govern the same well defined whistle blower policy has been adopted by theCompany.
+The Board of Directors of the Company has established a robust vigil mechanism processand to govern the same a well-defined whistle blower policy has been adopted by theCompany.